-It is 10 August 1792 – truly a dark day for Switzerland, yet part of our history.
-On this day, some 1,000 Swiss Guards in Paris, seeking to protect the life of King Louis XVI, paid the ultimate price for their unconditional loyalty and untold bravery.
-What happened?
-On 10 August 1792, the revolutionaries stormed the residence defended by the Swiss, leading to the virtual annihilation of the Guard.
-The Lion Monument, a powerful memorial, pays homage to the selfless heroes of the Swiss Guard.
+It’s 10th August 1792: on this day, some 1,000 Swiss guardsmen were protecting the life of King Louis XVI of France with unconditional loyalty and bravery.
+The revolutionaries stormed the King’s residence which the Swiss were defending, leading to the virtual annihilation of the Swiss Guard.
+The Lion Monument, a powerful memorial, pays homage to the selfless heroes of these men.

 One of the guards, who happened to be on leave at home in Lucerne on that fateful day, was the officer Karl Pfyffer von Altishofen.
 He spent years brooding the tragic loss of his comrades-in-arms, then initiated the creation of a fitting monument to the fallen men, proposing the cliff below the Wesemlin as a suitable location and raising funds for this major project.

 The sculpture of a larger-than-life lion, designed by the famous Danish artist Bertel Thorvaldsen, became a reality in a little over a year and was inaugurated in 1821 – a masterpiece that continues to exude worldwide appeal to this day.
 Or, as the American writer Mark Twain put it: “The Lion of Lucerne (is) the most mournful and moving piece of stone in the world.”